 Bake it with extra cheese on top for maximum deliciousness.

 Not bad right?

 In fact, you can even undercook it a minute or two by what the package instructions recommend.
 The pasta will still be baking in the oven so it'll be perfectly al dente with the extra baking time.

-Use your biggest pot to boil the water.
-If you don't have a large stock or soup pot, cook the shells in two batches so they don't stick together during cooking.
+Use your biggest pot to boil the water or cook the shells in two batches so they don't stick together during cooking.

 Spread the cooked shells onto a parchment-lined sheet tray to cool before stuffing.
 This will make them easier to handle, but also prevent them from sticking and overcooking.